hapax/hapax.github.io/assets/patterns.md

 Why do mathematicians bother to prove theorems in the first place?
 If a triangle is completely specified by the angles, why don't we know everything about it once the angles are given?
-The answer is that hardcoded regularities, the assumptions and properties true by definition, are shallow patterns like empirical observation.
+The answer is that hardcoded regularities --- the assumptions and properties true by definition --- are shallow patterns not dissimilar from empirical observation.
-They are in no sense generative.
+They are in no sense *generative*.

 In contrast, theorems provide classifications, equivalences, transformations, computational methods, bounds, and so on, which are